spachava753/rollout/SPEC.md

 - If an error occurs during environment build/start, the trial is marked as failed and no further phases execute.
 - If an error occurs during agent install/execution, the verifier is skipped and Rollout proceeds directly to teardown.
 - If the verifier fails or times out, the `reward` field is set to `null`.
+- **If the verifier script exits with a non-zero exit code, it is always treated as an error (`verifier_failed`), even if a `reward.txt` file was produced.** The reward file is ignored in this case.
 - Environment teardown errors are recorded but do not affect the trial's reward.
 - For `task_invalid` and `task_not_found` errors, no container is started.